 Osteoarthritis is a degenerative disease of bones and cartilage.
 In common words, it is the wear and tear of the bones and soft cushion (also known as cartilage) of the bones due to the inflammatory process.
 Since it is wear and tear, it usually occurs after 40 or 50 years of age.
 OA is more common in males of middle age while women are more prone to develop OA after age 60 or 65.
-The degeneration can occur in younger population as well.
+The degeneration can occur in the younger population as well.

-Activities like constant running, playing soccer, football or rugby, and being physically active or using wrong biomechanics or poor body posture are all related to early development of OA.
+Activities like constant running, playing soccer, football or rugby, and being physically active or using wrong biomechanics or poor body posture are all related to the early development of OA.

 Commonly, Osteoarthritis develops in weight-bearing joints.
 So hips and knees are more prone to develop OA.
 But one can also develop arthritis in the shoulder (degeneration due to overuse), ankles (overuse or genetic disorder of cartilage etc), cervical spine, and hands.